razziel89/mdslw/README.md

 **vim/neovim**

-Adding this to your `~/.vimrc` or `init.vim` will let you insert non-breaking spaces when pressing CTRL+s in insert mode and also show them as `+`:
+Adding this to your `~/.vimrc` or `init.vim` will let you insert non-breaking spaces when pressing CTRL+s in insert mode and also show them as `+` (note that your browser might not copy the non-breaking space correctly):

 ```vim
 " Make it easy to insert non-breaking spaces and show them by default.